ICanBoogie/bind-routing/README.md

 return fn(ConfigBuilder $config) => $config->from_attributes();
 ```

 ## Defining routes using configuration fragments

-Alternatively, you can configure routes manually using  `routes` configuration fragments.
+Alternatively, you can configure routes manually using  `routes` configuration fragments, but you will have to register the service and tag it with `action_responder` and `action_alias`.

 The following example demonstrates how to define routes, resource routes.
 The pattern of the `articles:show` route is overridden to use _year_, _month_ and _slug_.